Fauna of the United States: Hawaiian Islands

 Much of the fauna in Hawaii has developed special adaptations to their home and evolved into new species.
 Today, nearly 90% percent of the fauna in Hawaii are endemic, meaning that they exist nowhere else on Earth.
 Kauaʻi is home to the largest number of tropical birds, as it is the only island free of mongooses.
-The Javan mongoose is widespread throughout the archipelago, except on the islands of Lanaʻi and Kauaʻi.
+The invasive Javan mongoose is widespread throughout the archipelago, except on the islands of Lanaʻi and Kauaʻi.

 Famous birds include ʻiʻiwi, nukupuʻu, Kauaʻi ʻamakihi and ʻōʻū.
-Unfortunaly, most of these birds and now extinct.
-The hoary bat is found in the Kōkeʻe State Park on Kauaʻi, wild horses live in the Waipio Valley, wild cattle by the Mauna Kea and the Australian brush-tailed rock-wallaby live by the Kalihi Valley on Oʻahu.
-The Hawaiian monk seal, wild goats, sheep and pigs live throughout most of the archipelago.
+Most of these birds are extinct.
+The hoary bat is found in the Kōkeʻe State Park on Kauaʻi, feral horses live in the Waipio Valley, feral cattle by the Mauna Kea, and the Australian brush-tailed rock-wallaby live by the Kalihi Valley on Oʻahu.
+The Hawaiian monk seal, feral goats, feral sheep, and feral pigs live throughout most of the archipelago.

-In Hawaii, three species of sea turtles are considered native: honu, honu’ea and the leatherback sea turtle.
+In Hawaii, three species of sea turtles are considered native: honu, honu'ea and the leatherback sea turtle.
 Two other species, the loggerhead sea turtle and the olive ridley sea turtle, are sometimes observed in Hawaiian waters.
 The Hawaiian green sea turtle is the most common sea turtle in Hawaiian waters.
 As well as turtles, the sea life consist of more than forty species of shark and the Hawaiian spinner dolphin is widespread.
 Hawaii's coral reefs are home to over 5000 species, and 25 percent of these are found nowhere else in the world.